GEMScienceTools/oq-mbtk/docsrc/contents/smt.rst

 The inputted dataset usually comprises of a ground-motion record flatfile.
 Many seismological institutions provide flatfiles of processed ground-motion records.
 These flatfiles often slightly differ in format, but generally follow a template of a .csv file in which each row represents a single ground-motion record, that is, a recording of the observed ground-motion at a single station.
 Each record contains information for (1) the associated earthquake (e.g. moment magnitude, hypocentral location, focal depth), (2) the associated site parameters (e.g. shear-wave velocity in the upper 30m of a site (Vs30)) and (3) ground-motion intensity values for various intensity measures (e.g. peak-ground acceleration (PGA), peak-ground velocity (PGV), spectral acceleration (SA) for various spectral ordinates).

 Within a residual analysis, the information provided in each ground-motion record is used to evaluate how closely a selection of GMPEs predict the observed ground-motion.
-The ground-motion records within a flatfile will usually comprise of earthquakes from the same region and of the same tectonic region type.
+The ground-motion records within a flatfile considered in a residual analysis will usually consist of earthquakes from the same region and of the same tectonic region type.

+When computing the expected ground-motions by each GMPE, the SMT leverages the OpenQuake Engine's capabilities to construct a finite rupture for each event from the available information for each earthquake, from which the distance metrics for each GMPE (e.g. rjb, rrup) can be automatically computed relative to each site (i.e. station) in the flatfile (i.e., the distance metrics provided in a flatfile for a given record are not used in a residual analysis).

 Parsers are provided in the smt for the most widely used flatfile formats (e.g. ESM, NGAWest2).
-When computing the expected ground-motions by each GMPE, the SMT leverages the OpenQuake Engine's capabilities to construct a finite rupture for each event from the available information for each earthquake, from which the distance metrics for each GMPE (e.g. rjb, rrup) can be automatically computed relative to each site (i.e. station) in the flatfile (i.e., the distance metrics provided in a flatfile for a given record are not used in a residual analysis).
+The currently available parsers within the smt module can be found in ``oq-mbtk.openquake.smt.residuals.parsers``.

-In this example, we will consider the ESM 2018 format parser for the parsing of a ESM 2018 flatfile comprising of earthquakes from Albania and the surrounding regions.
-We will then evaluate appropriate GMPEs using the parsed metadata in the explanations of the subsequent smt components.
+In this example, we will consider the ESM (Engineering Strong-Motion database) 2018 format parser for the parsing of a subset of the ESM 2018 flatfile comprising of active shallow crustal earthquakes from Albania and the surrounding regions.
+The example residual analysis considered here consequently focuses on identifying the most appropriate GMPEs for predicting ground-motions generated from active shallow crustal earthquakes in Albania.

 Parsing a Ground-Motion Flatfile into Metadata
 **********************************************

-Herein we provide a brief description of the various steps for the parsing of an ESM 2018 flatfile.
-Note that we use the symbol ``>`` as the prompt in a terminal, hence every time you find some code starting with this symbol this indicate a command you must type in your terminal.
+Herein we provide a brief description of the various steps for the parsing of the ESM18 example flatfile.
+Note that we use the symbol ``>`` as the prompt in a terminal throughout the smt documentation, hence every time you find some code starting with this symbol this indicates a command you must type in your terminal.

-Following the geographical filtering of the ESM 2018 flatfile for only earthquakes from Albania and the surrounding regions in this example, we can parse the flatfile using the ``ESM_flatfile_parser``.
-The currently available parsers within the smt module can be found in ``oq-mbtk.openquake.smt.residuals.parsers``.

 1. First we must import the ``ESMFlatfileParser`` and the required python modules for managing the output directories: